2mol/site/content/posts/replit-haskell.md

 FUN.
 I don't know about you, but at this point I get pretty excited, since this means that we can write a lot more serious stuff than I had initially realized.

 For example, we can write entire interactive command-line programs that repl.it will serve on those `https://[replname].[username].repl.run` domains.
-I immediately thought of using `haskeline` to write an clone of [Zork](https://en.wikipedia.org/wiki/Zork).

 Just some of the basic highlights:

 - The great `containers` lets you use `Set`, `Map`, `Graph`, and `Tree`.
 The first two are especially nice if you're used to dictionaries and sets from other languages.
 - The low-level `array` gives you a structure that is faster than list for accessing elements at an arbitrary index.
-- `parsec` is your entry ticket into the world of ~parser-combinators~ INDUSTRIAL-STRENGTH PARSER COMBINATORS.
+- `parsec` is your entry ticket into the world of ~~parser-combinators~~ INDUSTRIAL-STRENGTH PARSER COMBINATORS.
 - `text` and `bytestring` replace `String` as the proper way to do either user-readable strings or binary data respectively.
 - `mtl` is how [people cooler than me](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html) structure big-boy programs.
 - `template-haskell` is how you write Haskell that writes Haskell.